Proven-Paradox/shaper-system/Handbook.md

 For Construct, specializations could include arms, armor, masonry, carpentry, mechanics, heavy machinery, or similar specializations.
 For Craft, specializations could include clothing, jewelry, leather working, clockwork, leather working, and the like.

+#### Stationary Stealth
+Increase your Stealth modifier by 1.
+In addition, you are an expert at staying stealthy when still.
+If you have not moved within the last 10 seconds, you gain Boon +4 on Stealth checks.

 #### Versatile Pilot
 Increase your Drive modifier in one vehicle by 1.
 In addition, you can pilot a second vehicle with the same Drive modifier.
 For example, you could make your proficiency in horseback riding also apply to driving a chariot, or be equally skilled in riding a hoverboard and driving a car.